-The Pearl is pleased to be taking part in this year’s University of Reading Community Festival, which returns to Whiteknights campus on Saturday 16 May.
-The event forms part of the University’s centenary celebrations, marking 100 years since its founding in 1926, and brings together research, culture and community for a day of shared learning and celebration.
+The Pearl was pleased to take part in this year’s University of Reading Community Festival, which returned to the Whiteknights campus on Saturday 16 May.
+The event formed part of the University’s centenary celebrations, marking 100 years since its founding in 1926, and brought together research, culture and community for a day of shared learning and celebration.

-At the festival, The Pearl team will be offering a range of informal, conversation-based activities for all ages.
-Visitors can expect hands-on questions for younger children, interactive map-based discussions for teenagers, visual stories from our fieldwork for older audiences, and reflective prompts for adults on how climate risks may shape communities over the next century.
+At the festival, The Pearl team offered a range of informal, conversation-based activities for all ages.
+Visitors engaged with hands-on questions for younger children, interactive map-based discussions for teenagers, visual stories from our fieldwork for older audiences, and reflective prompts for adults on how climate risks may shape communities over the next century.

-In the spirit of the University’s centenary, we’ll be asking visitors to share their views on a simple question: what do you think the world’s biggest climate challenge will be in 2126?
-It’s an open invitation to look beyond the present and consider the role of research, institutions and communities in shaping a more resilient future.
+In the spirit of the University’s centenary, we invited visitors to share their views on a simple question: what do you think the world’s biggest climate challenge will be in 2126?
+It was an open invitation to look beyond the present and consider the role of research, institutions and communities in shaping a more resilient future.

 Where: Whiteknights Campus